datares/Data-Science-Bootcamp/README.md

-# Data-Science-Bootcamp
-DataRes UCLA Data Science Bootcamp September 2021
+# Data Science Bootcamp
+## Hosted by DataRes at UCLA
+September 2021